rasmuspjohansson/superpoint_transformer/README.md

 ### install gcc-11
 sudo apt install gcc-11 g++-11
 ### do the installation
+please note that two different .sh scripts are provided for installation. install.sh and install_CUDA_ARCH_7_5.sh depending on the GPU you have acess to
 Simply run [`install.sh`](install.sh) to install all dependencies in a new conda environment named `spt`.
 ```bash